SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-05-Logging/README.md

 <a name="Step3"></a>
 # 3. Generate and View Logs in Kibana

-In this step, we will explore how easy it is to view and analyze your logs using the Kibana Dashboard.
+In this step, we will explore how easy it is to view and analyse your logs using the Kibana Dashboard.

 Alternatively, you could view the application logs in the cockpit or by using the Cloud Foundry CLI tools, ie `cf logs <app-name> --recent`.